Quick start#

 , as it applies a strong repulsive force when the distance between two atoms falls below a certain threshold.
 This ensures that the generated structures are physically reasonable.

-Note: If both a YAML file and direct parameter specifications are provided, any overlapping parameters will be overridden by the directly specified values.
+Note: If both a custom RssConfig object and direct parameter specifications are provided, any overlapping parameters will be overridden by the directly specified values.

 Building RSS models with various ML potentials#